-This 3 bedroom semi detached bungalow is located in a rural location close to the Giants Causeway.
+This 2 bedroom property is located in a rural location close to the Giants Causeway.
 It's within easy drive of Bushmills, Giants Causeway, Ballycastle, Portstewart, Portrush, White Rocks and Coleraine.

 It has 2 bedrooms, one reception, one bathroom and one en-suite.
 It has private parking, freeview and countryside views.

 |Rooms||3 bedrooms, 2 bathrooms of which 1 family bathroom and 1 en suite|

 |Will consider||Corporate bookings, Long term lets (over 1 month)|

 |Access||Car not necessary|

 |Nearest travel links||Nearest airport: Antrim 60 km, Nearest railway: Coleraine 6 km|